Loudoun Freedom ByLaws

 Article X: Administration of the ByLaws

 Section 1.
-Any question as to the meaning or proper interpretation of these bylaws shall be determined by the Directors of the Loudoun Freedom.
+Any question as to the meaning or proper interpretation of these bylaws shall be determined by the Director of the Loudoun Freedom.

 Section 2.
-The Directors are empowered to make changes to the ByLaws as they deem necessary.
+The Director is empowered to make changes to the ByLaws as they deem necessary.

 Section 3.
 In the event of the future creation of a Board of Directors, the Board of Directors must approve of all changes to the ByLaws by a